top of page

 If you have a fabric/curtain shop nearby, you can also try to bum an EMPTY CORE from them for free (the tube that the rolls of fabric are wrapped around).

-Cardboard is also a lot healthier than plastic, and easy & cheap enough to replace if necessary.
+Cardboard is a lot healthier than plastic, and easy & cheap enough to replace if necessary.

 diy tubes mail3.jpg